 This was a new course, a first-year seminar.
 Although I have been teaching Latin America and Caribbean Anthropology, this was a very new experience for me.
-I would perhaps have used one of the keywords or key concepts books discussed below, but since I need to do a lot of first-year-of-college material, I’ve kept the reading minimal.
+I would perhaps have used one of the keywords or key concepts books discussed below, but since I needed to do a lot of first-year-of-college material, I kept the reading minimal.

-One of the inspirations for the course is the film Bienvenidos a Fleischmanns – An Immigrant Community in Rural America.
+One of the inspirations for the course was the film Bienvenidos a Fleischmanns – An Immigrant Community in Rural America.
 It’s a gem of a film about unexpected migration patterns and how people are drawn into out-of-the-way places.

 I found a course description from Professor Eddy Sandoval that resonated with some of the things I would like to accomplish:

 Cities, Suburbs, and Rural Places